Our Re-purposed Home

 How to add a roof to your Catio

 Now you could add fencing to the top if you wish, connecting it the same way as the walls.
-I decided to add a plastic roof to mine so the cats could still enjoy being outside even if it’s raining.
+I decided to add a plastic roof to mine so the cats could still enjoy being outside even if it was raining.

 Finally, I attached the whole thing to the top of the catico frame by drilling holes near the edges and also using zip ties to secure it.

-Make sure you leave a slight pitch if your going to use a roof so any rain will drain off.
+Make sure you leave a slight pitch if you’re going to use a roof so any rain will drain off.
 These panels are not very rugged and if rain collects on them they will sag.
-I am also planning on adding a cross piece of wood or plastic decking board to the top of the catico just to help support the middle of the roof in case of heavy rain.
-You could also switch out your top/middle connectors with a 4 way connector and add a pipe across the middle of the roof for added support.
+I am also planning on adding a cross piece of wood or plastic decking board to the top of the catio just to help support the middle of the roof in case of heavy rain.
+You could also switch out your top/middle connectors with a 4-way connector and add a pipe across the middle of the roof for added support.

 close up of the plastic roof on top of a custom made catio or cat enclosure